-The Kaleido-X software supports UTF-8 encoded stream names.
+• The Kaleido Software supports UTF-8 encoded stream names.
 The only characters, which cannot be used in a stream name are: @ / \ ' and ".

 - Verify the protocol you selected.
-Registering an RTP stream as UDP instead of RTP may result in the decoded video appearing jerky or accelerated on the monitor wall. - Under the network adapter elements, transport streams are listed in alphabetical order. - 5 Repeat this procedure until you have added all required RTSP transport streams to your system configuration. - 6 On the File menu, click Save.
+Registering an RTP stream as UDP instead of RTP may result in the decoded video appearing jerky or accelerated on the monitor wall. - Under the LAN elements, transport streams are listed in alphabetical order. - 5 Repeat this procedure until you have added all required RTSP transport streams to your system configuration. - 6 On the File menu, click Save.
 Alternatively, click the toolbar's Save button.
 Changes to the system are saved.